Estimate-Then-Optimize versus Integrated-Estimation-Optimization versus Sample Average Approximation: A Stochastic Dominance Perspective: Experiments

 In Figure~\ref{fig:verify_ast_experiment}, we present experimental results in the well-specified case to complement our theoretical results on stochastic dominance.
 Recall that our theoretical results (Theorems \ref{SD}, \ref{SD2},and \ref{SD3}) suggest that for any given $C_1>0$, we have the convergence in distribution $\mathbb{P}(n R(\hat{\omege}^{\cdot}) > C_1)\rightarrow C_2^{\cdot}(C_1)$ for some constant $C_2^{\cdot}(C_1)$ depending on $C_1$ where $\cdot=SAA,ETO,IEO$.
 Moreover, for any $C_1\in \mathbb{R}^+$, the stochastic dominance relation \eqref{def:stochasticdominance} implies that $C_2^{ETO}(C_1)\le C_2^{IEO}(C_1) \le C_2^{SAA}(C_1)$.
 Figure~\ref{fig:verify_ast_experiment} corroborates this finding.
 In this experiment, we set $C_1=0.5, 1, 1.5$, and the tail probability is estimated by the sample tail probability of the regret distribution over 500 simulations.
 In addition, we also evaluate the relation of the first, second, and third moments of $n R(\hat{\omege}^{\cdot})$.
 This is done by computing the first, second, and third sample moments of the $n R(\hat{\omege}^{\cdot})$ in 500 simulations.
 From Figure~\ref{fig:verify_ast_experiment}, we observe that although convergence in moments is not clear (as our theory does not indicate this), ETO has the smallest first, second, and third moments, while SAA has the largest first, second, and third moments, even in a small sample regime.

 Moreover, in Figure~\ref{fig:news_vendor_finite_sample}, we present experimental results for both well-specified and misspecified settings across multiple problem configurations for the newsvendor problem.
 We use sample size 10-50 for the unconstrained multi-product newsvendor problem and for the constrained multi-product newsvendor problem.
-Notice the contextual newsvendor problem is more difficult than the non-contextual cases, and thus it requires more samples.
 The quantiles of regret in Figure~\ref{fig:news_vendor_finite_sample} show that regardless of the sample size, we observe the same trend that SAA is the worst approach and ETO is the best approach in the well-specified setting, and the performance ordering is reversed in the misspecified setting.
 The same observation is made consistently for the unconstrained problem, the constrained problem, and the contextual problem.
 These results further support our findings on the performance of the three approaches.